 In fall, Armenian vipers head back to their den sites, usually rocky crevices on south-facing slopes.
 Many vipers share a den, and they usually return to the same den year after year.
 In these underground lairs, the snakes spend the coldest part of winter.
 Their bodies slow down and enter a hibernation-like state called brumation (in which they may have periods of wakefulness).

 In late April, the snakes begin emerging from their dens.
 Initially, they come out to bask only during the heat of the day, then return to the dens during the cooler hours.
 They won't venture far from the dens until the mating season is over and the days warm up in late May.
 Then the year's cycle begins again.

 Armenian vipers are in trouble in the wild.
 A decade ago, they were faring well enough to be considered common by IUCN (an organization that determines species' Conservation Status).
 But since then, their numbers have dropped alarmingly.
 Habitat loss, from farming and cattle pasturing, accounts for much of the decline.
 In addition, large numbers of Armenian vipers are collected for their venom, used as a blood-clotting agent in surgery.

 Fortunately, help is at hand.
-The Saint Louis Zoo is working hard to save these animals through the WildCare Institute's Center for Near East Viper Conservation.
+The Saint Louis Zoo is working hard to save these animals through the Saint Louis Zoo WildCare Institute Center for Conservation in Western Asia.

 Male Armenian vipers "wrestle" for the opportunity to mate with females.
 During combat, the two rivals rear up and entwine the front portion of their bodies, each trying to push the other to the ground.
 Eventually, one of the snakes (usually the larger) will succeed in driving the other snake away.
 The victor can then mate with the female, who has remained coiled quietly nearby.